Johno0/MC1.16.5Magicish/ReadMe.txt

 In the event of an error which you cannot solve yourself ask others for help.
 If that don't work I guess you can @ me

-UPDATES FROM LAST ONE BE
-copy the kubejs into the minecraft folder do same with mods cool dun